 Welcome back to our interview series, Incorrect Music, curated by guitarist, singer, and composer Lora-Faye Åshuvud (of the band Arthur Moon).
 In this series, we present intimate conversations with artists who are striving to push the boundaries of their process and craft.
-Join our weekly email newsletter to get more insights like this into how professional artists are making music and how you can apply those lessons to your own music.
+Join our email newsletter to get more insights like this into how professional artists are making music and how you can apply those lessons to your own music.

 Tredici Bacci’s latest record, La Fine Del Futuro, released this spring, makes me feel like I’m playing a minor character in a movie about falling in love on mushrooms in a European technicolor nightmare circus.
 And oh yes, it’s definitely set in the 1970s.
 Simon Hanes is this 13-piece soundtrack-pop ensemble’s fearless leader, as well as its composer and arranger.
 Flypaper’s Dre DiMura asked the California-raised Brooklyn-based musical polymath to speak about his sense of humor, which is integral to the music, and Hanes said something which I think encompasses a huge part of the ethos of this interview series: